 The prerequisite courses depend on the graduate school to which students wish to apply; therefore, students should obtain a list of requirements for each of the schools to which they plan to apply.
-Below is a sample list of prerequisite classes.
-Students are encouraged to contact the advisor of the pre-physical therapy program, Richard Nyhof, of the Biology Department, before they register for classes.
+Below is a sample list of prerequisite classes for non-Biology majors.
+Students are encouraged to contact the advisor of the pre-physical therapy program, R. Nyhof, of the Biology Department, before they register for classes.

 First Year Third Year

 Fall Semester Fall Semester

-Biology 141 Physics 221
+Biology 205 Physics 221

 Chemistry 103 English 201

 Core courses Core or major concentration courses

 Spring Semester Spring Semester

-Biology 205 Physics 222
+Biology 141 Physics 222

 Chemistry 104 Core or major concentration courses

 Core or major concentration courses

-Second Year

-Fall Semester

-Biology 206

-Chemistry 253 (offered alternate years)

-Chemistry 253 (offered alternate years) Psychology 151 Core or major concentration courses
+Second Year Fall Semester Biology 206 Chemistry 253 (offered alternate years) Psychology 151 Core or major concentration courses